12 strategies for a successful shelter in place from survivors of SARS and H1N1 (The Postemas!)

 Head of School

-Since arriving back at Mustard Seed in 2011 as Head of School, Mr. Postema has successfully led the school through the NJAIS accreditation process and the Together for Tomorrow endowment campaign, which raised over $3M to benefit MSS students.
-Mr. Postema loves to tell the Mustard Seed story and is passionate about the mission to serve families from all walks of life.
+As Head of School, Mr. Postema successfully led the school through the NJAIS accreditation process and the Together for Tomorrow endowment campaign, which raised over $3M to benefit MSS students.
+Mr. Postema loves to tell the Mustard Seed story and continues to be passionate about the mission even in his retirement.